InMotion vs Bluehost Hosting: Which Is Your Best Choice?

 The contact us page is split into sections, so you can get in touch with the right person to help with your query.
 All categories have either a “chat now” button or relevant phone number to put you through to the right department.
 In short, Bluehost has a robust online library of helpful information.

 While great hosting is worth investing in, you don’t want to be paying an arm and a leg for it.
-Budgeting is important to everyone, whether you’re a tech millionaire or a startup business.
-So, just what have InMotion and Bluehost got to offer?
+Budgeting is important, whether you’re a tech millionaire or a startup business.
+So, what have InMotion and Bluehost got to offer?

 That’s a lot of dollar signs!
 Let’s break it down.

-Bluehost’s most basic plan is its Shared hosting, starting at the discounted $2.95 a month when you sign up.
-InMotion’s most basic plan is its Shared Business hosting, which starts at $2.49.
-These are introductory prices which will renew at $7.99 and $7.49 respectively – so InMotion works out just slightly cheaper for budget shared hosting.
+Bluehost’s most basic plan is its shared hosting, starting at the discounted $2.95 a month when you sign up for a year.
+InMotion’s most basic plan is its Core, which starts at $4.49 per month (yearly).
+These are introductory prices which will renew at $9.99 (Bluehost) and $11.99 (InMotion) respectively – so Bluehost works out just slightly cheaper for shared hosting.

 Bluehost does offer reseller hosting, but it is powered by ResellerClub, who are recommended by Bluehost.
 If you enter Bluehost’s promo code you get 35% off.